 Foundations Of Social Work Practice II

-Social Work Pratice With Individuals: Theory And Research
+Social Work Practice With Individuals: Theory And Research

 My teaching specializations and interests include: Social Work Practice-Theory and Research; Trauma; Multicultural Social Work Education.

 My clinical work centers around agency based trauma informed care.